samsam47/ebay_used_cars_analysis/README.md

-# Used car listings analysis from a P2P commerce platform
+# Second-hand car listings analysis from a P2P commerce platform

 In this project, I will work with a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
 The dataset was originaly scraped and uploaded to Kaggle.